plantoncloud/docs.planton.cloud/site/docs/01-getting-started.md

 ## Create Microservices

 Break down your software into smaller, more manageable pieces called microservices.
-Checkout [CI/CD Pipelines](/cicd-pipelines) to learn more about creating microservices in Planton Cloud.
+Checkout [CI/CD Pipelines](/your-software/cicd-pipelines) to learn more about creating microservices in Planton Cloud.

 ## Create Environments

 Create separate test and production environments to ensure the quality of your software.
-Checkout [Environments](/Environments) to learn more about creating test and production environments in Planton Cloud.
+Checkout [Environments](/environments) to learn more about creating test and production environments in Planton Cloud.

 ## Deploy Microservices

 Deploy your microservices to the test or production environment.

-Checkout [Microservices](/microservices) to learn more about deploying microservices to test and production environments in Planton Cloud.
+Checkout [Microservices](/your-software/microservices) to learn more about deploying microservices to test and production environments in Planton Cloud.

 ## Deploy Open Source Components

 Create databases and Kafka clusters, if your application uses them.

-Checkout [Databases](/databases) to learn more about creating databases and [Kafka Clusters](/kafka-clusters) page to learn more about creating Kafka clusters in Planton Cloud.
+Checkout [Postgres](/open-source/postgres) to learn more about creating postgres databases and [Kafka Clusters](/open-source/apache-kafka) page to learn more about creating Kafka clusters in Planton Cloud.

 Congratulations!
 You're now ready to start deploying your software to the cloud with ease and efficiency using Planton